Last Updated on

 D. How is a soccer ball affected by temperature?

-Temperature affects a soccer ball in terms of its bounce and how far it will go when it is kicked.
+Temperature affects them in terms of its bounce and how far it will go when it is kicked.

-The gas molecules inside a soccer ball will expand with a rise in temperature leading to an increase in their energy.
+The gas molecules inside will expand with a rise in temperature leading to an increase in their energy.

 So, a hot ball will bounce higher and travel farther than a cold ball.